U.S. News & World Report Best Colleges Ranking: Methodology

 The publication is split into four categories: National Universities, Liberal Arts Colleges, Regional Universities, and Regional Colleges, with the latter two categories further split into North, South, Midwest, and West.

 A 2014 study published in Research in Higher Education removed the mystique of the U.S. News ranking process by producing a ranking model that faithfully recreated U.S. News outcomes and quantified the inherent "noise" in the rankings for all nationally ranked universities.
 The model developed provided detailed insight into the U.S. News ranking process.
 It allowed the impact of changes to U.S. News sub factors to be studied when variation between universities and within sub factors was present.
 Numerous simulations were run using this model to understand the amount of change required for a university to improve its rank or move into the top 20.
 Results show that for a university ranked in the mid-30s it would take a significant amount of additional resources, directed in a very focused way, to become a top-ranked national university, and that rank changes of up to +/− 4 points should be considered "noise".

+2025–26 rankings

+U.S. News & World Report named Princeton University as the highest ranked university, using criteria including degree offerings at undergraduate and graduate levels and research output.

+Map

 Reception

 For their 2014 release day, usnews.com garnered 2.6 million unique visitors and 18.9 million page views.

 Studies show that the U.S. News ranking influences college applications: